Skeletons, pumpkins, cobwebs, and headstones decorate a front door for Halloween.

 Get Some Ghoulish Gourds

-Sometimes tradition is best.
-Deck out your apartment with pumpkins, jack-o’-lanterns, and gourds.
-Whether you’re adding them to your indoor Halloween decor or your outdoor decor, you can never have too many pumpkins incorporated into your Halloween decorations.
-Like a lit porch light, a pumpkin on your stoop is the universal sign that you’re on candy duty.
+Like a lit porch light, a pumpkin on your stoop is a universal sign that you’re on candy duty!
+Deck out your apartment with pumpkins and jack-o’-lanterns.
+Whether you’re adding them to your indoor or outdoor décor, you can never have too many pumpkins incorporated into your Halloween decorations.

 Have a Haunted Hangout